cjimti/mk/_posts/2018-05-08-hobby-cluster.md

 sudo apt-get install wireguard -y
 ```

-Although according to the documentation it's fine to run [WireGuard] over the public interface, if your host allows it you might as well setup a private network.
-On [Vultr](https://www.vultr.com/?ref=7418713) it is as easy as checking a box on setup or clicking on "Add Private Network" in the server settings.
+Although according to the documentation it's okay to run [WireGuard] over the public interface if your host allows it you might as well set up a private network.
+On [Vultr](https://www.vultr.com/?ref=7418713) it is as simple as checking a box setup or clicking on "Add Private Network" in the server settings.

-On the **Ubuntu 18.04** servers you need to manually add the new private network interface:
+On the **Ubuntu 18.04** servers you need to add the new private network interface manually:

 In `/etc/netplan/10-ens7.yaml` add the following lines (replace 10.99.0.200/16 with the assigned private IP and range):
 ```yaml